Ōgi logo Ōgi

 Promoted Bishop

-A Promoted Bishop () keeps all of the Bishop's movement and additionally gains the ability to move one square in a straight line along a rank or file.
-It captures in the same way.
+A Promoted Bishop () retains all the movements of the Bishop and additionally gains the ability to move one square in a straight line, along a rank or file.
+It captures in the same manner.

 Silver General